undertext/arouter/README.md

     $response = new Response(404, [], "Route not found"); // This is an example of Guzzle HTTP Response usage.
 }

-outputResponse($response); // outputResponse is a function that converts response to string and output it.
+outputResponse($response); // outputResponse is a function that converts response to string and outputs it.
 ```

 Main documentation sections: